segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/databricks-setup.md

 At a high level, when you set up Databricks for Reverse ETL, the configured service-principal needs read permissions for any resources (databases, schemas, tables) the query needs to access.
 Segment keeps track of changes to your query results with a managed schema (`__SEGMENT_REVERSE_ETL`), which requires the configured service-principal to allow write permissions for that schema.

 > info ""
 > Segment supports only OAuth (M2M) authentication.
-To generate client ID and Secret, follow the steps listed in the [Databricks docs: OAuth machine-to-machine (M2M) authentication](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html){:target="_blank"}.
+To generate a client ID and Secret, follow the steps listed in Databricks' [OAuth machine-to-machine (M2M) authentication](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html){:target="_blank"} documentation.

 ## Required permissions